Jeremiedyely/gpu-margin-ai/README.md

 ## Design Principle

 Built as a **stewardship system** — not a reporting layer, but a control mechanism.
 It does not just show what the numbers are.
 It validates that the numbers are *true* before anyone approves them, locks the result once approved, and forces a new session for any subsequent analysis.
-The mechanism produces the output; the output is the fruit.

 ---